Rosoe/Difficulty-Fingerprinting-Framework/README.md

 ## 8. Social Management

 Social Difficulty encompasses skills related to navigating multiplayer social structures, managing relationships, and coordinating group efforts.
 It involves understanding social hierarchies, building and maintaining connections, and effectively collaborating with others to achieve shared goals.
-While social elements can interact with and potentially bypass other types of difficulty, core social difficulty focuses on fundamental interpersonal and organizational capabilities.
+While social elements can interact with and potentially bypass other types of difficulty, core social difficulty focuses on fundamental interpersonal and organisational capabilities.

 ### Social Management's Simple Rubric